 The business must use another method to make and manage their outbound calls.
 Therefore, the company must pay an additional amount for calls that employees make on top of the Virtual PBX costs, through another phone company.

-A Hosted PBX phone system provides a business with both inbound and outbound calls, making it a complete business phone system.
+A Hosted PBX phone system provides Gold Coast businesses with both inbound and outbound calls, making it a complete business phone system.
 The system will replace existing phone companies and will allow employees to make a high volume of calls regardless of their location.

-Through Hosted PBX, a business can utilise several enterprise-grade features.
+Through Hosted PBX phone systems, Gold Coast businesses can utilise several enterprise-grade features.
 These features include call forwarding, three-way conferencing, and extension dialling to reach specific people.
-This results in increased productivity and efficiency within the business.
-A Virtual PBX system will not provide any of these features and lacks the ability for employees to use extension dialling to connect.
+This results in increased productivity and efficiency for businesses.
+A Virtual PBX system will not provide any of these features.
+Also, Virtual PBX lacks the ability for employees to use extension dialling to connect.